-Heather MacLaughlin Garbes received her Doctorate of Musical Arts degree at the University of Washington.
-While at UW, she helped to develop and maintain the UW Baltic Choral Library, the first collection of its kind in the United States.
-This research has allowed her to present at College Music Society’s National and International Conferences, the Association for the Advancement of Baltic Studies International Conference, the Baltic Musics and Musicology Conference in Canterbury, England and other regional conferences.
-She has written the chapter “Baltic Languages: Latvian, Lithuanian and Estonian” in the book The Use of the International Phonetic Alphabet in the Choral Rehearsal, (Scarecrow Press) a collaborative effort with Dr. Duane Karna and Andrew Schmidt.
-She has conducted numerous collegiate and community ensembles in the Seattle, Chicago and Houston areas and was guest clinician for the Bangkok International Choral Festival as well as an artist-in-residence for the Bangkok International Schools.
-Dr. MacLaughlin Garbes has worked at Lake Forest College and The Shepherd School of Music at Rice University.
-She is currently a Seattle-based freelance conductor/performer and continues to work with the Baltic Studies Program and the Baltic Choral Library at the University of Washington. www.heathermaclaughlin.com
+Heather MacLaughlin Garbes is currently Affiliate Assistant Professor at the University of Washington, where she helped develop and maintains the UW Baltic Choral Library, the first collection of its kind in the United States.
+She is also Founder and Artistic Director of the Mägi Ensemble, a women’s ensemble that performs and records Baltic music.
+Dr. MacLaughlin Garbes has presented at ACDA Divisional, College Music Society’s National and International conferences, the Library of Congress and the Association for the Advancement of Baltic Studies conferences.
+She co-authored the chapter “Baltic Languages: Latvian, Lithuanian and Estonian” in the book The Use of the International Phonetic Alphabet in the Choral Rehearsal (Scarecrow Press).
+She has conducted numerous collegiate and community ensembles in the Seattle, Chicago, and Houston areas and currently conducts the Finnish Choral Society of Seattle as well as works with the Eesti Koor (Estonian) and Vakarai Lithuanian choirs in Seattle. www.heathermaclaughlin.com

 Stephanie Bull is a lyric mezzo soprano, born and raised in Texas.
 She received her Bachelor of Music in Vocal Performance, with specific training in classical and operatic music, from Texas Lutheran University.
 Previous choirs include Kantori Choir, TLU Mixed Choir, TLU Women’s Choir, and Children’s Chorus of San Antonio.
 Stephanie currently works at Youth Theatre Northwest as the registrar.
 She can be seen in Seattle-area theater productions throughout the year.
 Previous shows include Jekyll and Hyde (Emma), Fancy Nancy (Rhonda), Beauty and the Beast (Belle), and Seussical (Mayzie La Bird).
 When not performing on stage, singing 12-part harmony, or working with kids, Stephanie likes to eat breakfast tacos.